August 14th 2018 Environment Agency update re Beverley Brook

 July 30th 2018: FISH KILL IN BEVERLEY BROOK

-June 2018: We are absolutely delighted and very proud to be a part of raising the profile on Early Years and Community Food Growing!
-Read the full article here It starts on page 12.
+June 2018: We are absolutely delighted and very proud to be a part of raising the profile on Early Years and Community Food Growing and to appear on the front page of Roots Education Review.
+Our full article starts on page 12.

 April 2018 Litter-picking volunteers - thank you message from Mike: "Despite the postponement due to the snow from the 'Little Beast' - and a very damp Sunday morning, some 35 volunteers turned out for the FoBC annual litter pick, based on Rocks Lane and Vine Road Rec., and did a fantastic job scouring about 90% of the Common.